-- 1. A Contractor shall immediately notify its Sponsoring State or States [and] [,] the Secretary-General [and relevant [adjacent] coastal States] of the happening of any of the events listed in appendix I to these regulations. - 2.
-The Contractor shall, as soon as reasonably practicable, but no later than 24 hours after the Contractor becomes aware of any such event, - (a) provide written notification to the Secretary-General of the event, including a description of the event, the immediate response action taken (including, if appropriate, a statement regarding the implementation of an Emergency Response and Contingency Plan) and any planned action to be taken, [and] - (b) [Record the notifiable events in the Incidents Register, which is a register to be maintained by the Contractor on board a mining vessel or Installation to record any Incidents or notifiable events under this regulation.] - 3.
+- 1. A Contractor shall immediately notify its Sponsoring State or States [and] [.] the Secretary-General [and relevant [adjacent] coastal States] of the happening of any of the events listed in appendix I to these regulations. - 2.
+The Contractor shall, as soon as reasonably practicable, but no later than 24 hours after the Contractor becomes aware of any such event, - (a) provide written notification to the Secretary-General of the event, including a description of the event, the immediate response action taken (including, if appropriate, a statement regarding the implementation of an Emergency Response and Contingency Plan) and any planned action to be taken. [and] - (b) [Record the notifiable events in the Incidents Register, which is a register to be maintained by the Contractor on board a mining vessel or Installation to record any Incidents or notifiable events under this regulation.] - 3.
 The Secretary-General shall consult with the Sponsoring State or States. [relevant [adjacent] coastal States] and other regulatory authorities as necessary. - 4.
 The Contractor shall ensure that all regulatory authorities are notified and consulted, as appropriate. - 5.
 Where a complaint is made to a Contractor concerning a matter covered by these regulations, the Contractor shall record the complaint and shall report it to the Secretary-General within seven Days of the complaint being received.

-Human remains and objects and sites of an archaeological or historical nature historical [and paleontological] nature, or any object or site of a similar nature, and its location, including the preservation and protection measures taken.
+Human remains and objects and sites of an archaeological or historical nature

+The Contractor shall [immediately] notify the Secretary-General in writing within 24 hours of any finding in the Contract Area of any human remains of an archaeological or historical [and paleontological] nature, or any object or site of a similar nature, and its location, including the preservation and protection measures taken.
 The Secretary-General shall transmit such information, [within 7 Days of receiving it] to the Seponsoring State, to the State from which the remains, [object or site] originated, if known, to the Director General of the United Nations Educational, Scientific and Cultural Organization and to any other competent international organization.
-Following the finding of any such human remains, object or site in the Contract Area, and in order to avoid disturbing such human remains, object or site, no further Exploration or Exploitation shall take place, within a reasonable radius, [to be determined by the Authority] until such time as the Council decides otherwise, after taking into account the views of the State from which the remains originated, the Director General of the United Nations Educational, Scientific and Cultural Organization or any other competent international organization.
+Following the finding of any such human remains, object or site in the Contract Area, and in order to avoid disturbing such human remains, object or site, no further Exploration or Exploitation shall take place, within a reasonable radius, to be determined by the Authority [in consultation with the Contractor] until such time as the Council decides otherwise, after taking into account the views of the State from which the remains originated, the Director General of the United Nations Educational, Scientific and Cultural Organization or any other competent international organization. to the Contractor shall be compensated, including but not limited to the vicarious areas of equivalent size or value elsewhere or appropriate waiver of fees.]